 Instructions

-- Add the remaining icing sugar and the espresso coffee and whip for 30 seconds until the buttercream is light and fluffy.1 tbsp Espresso Coffee
+- Add the remaining icing sugar and 1 tbsp Espresso Coffee, pulse a few times, then whip for 30 seconds until the buttercream is light, airy and fluffy.1 tbsp Espresso Coffee

 Notes

-- Yield: this recipe makes 3 US cups of buttercream, which is enough to fill and frost the top of a 9 inch round layer cake or approx 12 cupcakes.
+- Yield: this recipe makes 3 US cups of buttercream – enough to fill and frost the top of a 9-inch round layer cake or approx 12 cupcakes.

-- Storage Tips: store any leftover buttercream in an airtight container in the fridge for up to 5 days.
-Bring back to room temperature and stir with a spatula before using.
+- Storage Tips: Store in an airtight container in the fridge for up to 14 days.
+Bring back to room temperature and stir before using.

-- Freezing: this buttercream can be frozen for up to 3 months in an airtight container.
-Defrost in the fridge overnight and re-whip with a spatula before using.
+- Freezing: Freeze for up to 3 months in an airtight container.
+Defrost overnight in the fridge, then re-whip before using.

-- Coffee Options: I used an espresso coffee pod for a robust flavour but you can also use instant coffee or coffee emulsion (same quantity).
+- Coffee Options: Use espresso for a robust flavour.
+Instant coffee or coffee emulsion also work well (same quantity).

-- How to use: I love this coffee buttercream on my coffee layer cake, a traditional British dessert which is perfect for afternoon tea.
-It also pairs well with any flavour of cake, cupcakes and even brownies.
-I’ve even spread some on sugar cookies and it is such a great combo!
+- How to use: I love this coffee buttercream on my coffee layer cake, a traditional British afternoon tea dessert.
+Also pairs well with vanilla cake, cupcakes,

-- Decorating: this is a medium-consistency buttercream which is suitable for piping.
-Why not try a 1M cupcake swirl or a nice border on a cake?
-If the buttercream is a bit soft, add a small amount of icing sugar to thicken.
+- Decorating Tips: Medium-consistency buttercream is great for piping.
+Use a 1M tip for swirls or borders.
+If too soft, add a small amount of icing sugar to thicken.

 Made this and frosted chocolate cupcakes, so dreamy!